Best Times to Visit Sana'a, Yemen

 What is the best time of year to visit Sana'a to experience pleasant weather?

-The ideal time to visit Sana'a is during the spring (March-May) and autumn (September-November) seasons.
-These shoulder seasons offer comfortable temperatures, perfect for exploring the city's ancient streets and mountainous surroundings without the extreme heat of summer or the chill of winter.
-You'll find fewer crowds during these months, too.
+The ideal time to visit Sana'a for comfortable weather is during the spring (March-May) and autumn (September-November).
+These shoulder seasons offer warm days and cool nights, perfect for exploring the city's historical sites without the extreme heat of summer or the chill of winter.
+Avoid the summer months entirely unless you enjoy intense heat.

 What are some essential cultural customs I should be aware of when visiting Sana'a?

-Navigating Sana'a's Old City is best done on foot, allowing you to soak in the atmosphere and discover hidden alleys.
-Taxis are readily available for longer distances, but always negotiate the fare beforehand.
-Consider hiring a local guide; they can provide invaluable insights and help you avoid getting lost in the labyrinthine streets.
+Navigating Sana'a's old city is best done on foot, allowing you to fully appreciate the architecture and atmosphere.
+Taxis are readily available for longer distances, but be sure to agree on a price beforehand.
+Hiring a local guide is highly recommended, as they can provide invaluable insights and help you avoid getting lost in the labyrinthine streets.

 Are there any hidden gems or lesser-known spots in Sana'a that you would recommend?